 When we try to force things to happen before they should, we can run the risk of being ill-prepared or mis-aligned with the wrong circumstances.

-As hard as it may be, we have to trust that this veil of idling is a necessary part of the path we’re on and we have a choice to use the space to create more of the life we want to manifest or expire by sinking into negative conclusions.
+As hard as it may be, we have to trust that this veil of stagnation is a necessary part of the path we’re on. and we have a choice to use the space to create more of the life we want to manifest or expire by sinking into negative conclusions.

 When we find ourselves in pain during silent inactivity, it’s a chance to expand our awareness and clean up our mental clutter.
 In this way, these unremarkable times can be productive and supports an opportunity to evolve in a way that we might not have expected.